 BETA was selected by MassDOT to complete the final bridge design of the Central Street Bridge over the Sudbury River.
 The bridge, and its unique location, not only play an important role in the local and regional transportation network but also assist with the mitigation of flooding in the Saxonville neighborhood of Framingham.
-The bridge sits just 40 feet downstream of the Saxonville Dam, a high hazard, 24 foot tall, 180 foot long earthen and masonry structure, and the bridge’s substructure is an integral component of the US Army Corps Saxonville Flood Control Infrastructure.
+The bridge sits just 40 feet downstream of the Saxonville Dam, a high hazard, 24-foot tall, 180-foot-long earthen and masonry structure, and the bridge’s substructure is an integral component of the US Army Corps Saxonville Flood Control Infrastructure.

 Demolition and construction of the bridge required special measures due to its proximity to the dam and its integration into the flood control infrastructure.
-As such, the project required pre- and post-construction condition survey of the dam and floodwalls, dam and floodwall vibration and movement monitoring, and flood contingency planning in the event of large storms occurring duration construction.
+As such, the project required pre- and post-construction condition survey of the dam and floodwalls, dam and floodwall vibration and movement monitoring, and flood contingency planning in the event of large storms occurring during construction.